hphelion/documentation/community/community.glossary.md

 <p style="font-size: small;"> <a href="/cloudos/community/">&#9664; PREV | <a href="/cloudos/community/">&#9650; UP</a> | <a href="/cloudos/community/">NEXT &#9654; </a></p>

-# HP Cloud OS Community Edition Glossary
+# HP OpenStack&reg; Community Edition Glossary

 [A](#a) | [B](#b) | [C](#c) | [D](#d) | [E](#e) | [F](#f) | [G](#g) | [H](#h) | [I](#i) | [J](#j) | [K](#k) | [L](#l) | [M](#m) |
 [N](#n) | [O](#o) | [P](#p) | [Q](#q) | [R](#r) | [S](#s) | [T](#t) | [U](#u) | [V](#v) | [W](#w) | [X](#x) | [Y](#y) | [Z](#z)

-**Reviewers:** Some terms will be removed or reworded for the Community Edition.
-Most of these terms were defined in the Cloud OS and Cloud OS glossaries.
-We have added new terms such as Seed Cloud, Under Cloud, and Over Cloud.
+**Reviewers:** Some terms in this glossary may be removed or reworded for the Community Edition.
+Most of these terms were defined for the HP Cloud OS 1.20 Sandbox release (Dec-2013) and the HP Cloud OS for Moonshot 1.0 release (Feb/Mar-2014).
+We have added new terms such as Seed Cloud, Undercloud, and Overcloud.
+If you think of additional terms, please contact Lisa Marino.
+Thanks!

 ## A